What is a VCT?

 - Tax-free growth

 Please remember: tax rules can change and benefits depend on your circumstances.
-You can only get a VCT’s tax benefits if the trust maintains its VCT status.
+You can only benefit if you hold your VCT shares for at least five years and the trust maintains its VCT status.

 What returns can VCTs offer?

 Since VCTs invest in small companies, you might assume returns are mostly in the form of capital growth, rather than dividends.

 This is not so.
 Regular, tax-free dividends are actually one of the chief perks of investing in VCTs.

 The latest available figures show VCTs paid a total of £395 million in tax-free dividends in the 2016/17 tax year.

 It is not uncommon for a VCT’s dividend target yield to be in the region of 5%.
 This is equivalent to a taxable yield of around 8% for an additional-rate taxpayer.

 Please note though dividends are variable and not guaranteed.
 Past performance is not a guide to the future.